Ruon90/PCBuildMate/README.md

 - There are icons at the bottom of each component, an icon for further information displaying all held information in the model, an icon for a hook to the Youtube API to return review results for the component and an amazon link for purchase, as I was unable to get Amazon API access this is just a search form using python template literal.

+ - There are icons at the bottom of each component: an info icon that displays model details, an icon that hooks to the YouTube API to return review results, and an Amazon search link for purchase (direct Amazon API access was not obtained; the link performs a search).

+<a id="edit-builds"></a>

 ### Edit builds ✏️

 - Two edit modes exist: